JALB-epsilon/Fine-tuning-NOs/README.md

-# Fine-tuning Neural-Operator Architectures for Training and Generalization
+#  Out-of-distributional risk bounds for neural operators with applications to the Helmholtz equation

 This is the official implementation of the paper